-All ILSIP interns are expected to take PSC 525, a two credit course designed to prepare them for their intern experience.
+All ILSIP interns are expected to take PSC 525, a two-credit course designed to prepare them for their intern experience.
 The course includes an orientation session and four full day seminars.
 The course provides an overview of Illinois government and politics and a review how the state has dealt with specific policy areas.

-The first three seminars will be held on the UI-S campus in UHB 1005 and the final seminar will be held at the State House, Room 400.
-The seminar will meet from 9-12 and 1-4, but subject to adjustments to accommodate guest speakers and any supplemental training scheduled by the ILSIP program coordinator.
+The first three seminars will be held at Innovate Springfield (15 S. Old State Capitol Plaza, 2nd Floor) and the final three seminars will be held at the State Capitol, Room 400.
+The seminar will meet from 1-5pm -- subject to adjustments to accommodate guest speakers and any supplemental training scheduled by the ILSIP program coordinator.

-The seminar will meet on these days:
+The seminar will meet on six days:

-Friday, September 7
+Saturday, September 7

-Friday, September 14
+Saturday, September 14